 Where to Shop with a Drink in Hand in Chicago

 Grabbing a latte or beverage of choice to accompany your shopping expedition adds to the fun.
-However, enjoying some retail therapy can be stifled by signs that say 'no outside beverages.'
+However, enjoying some retail therapy can be stifled by signs that say 'no outside beverages,' especially if you're knee-deep in a bachelorette or much-needed friend time.
 Next time a shop clerk asks you to leave your beloved bevv outside, go with it and head to one of these Bevver-approved retail destinations.

 Fashion and Apparel